IDEA-Research/Motion-X/non-mocap-dataset-process/Load_motion_data.md

-### Load a global motion sequence for mesh recovery
+### Load a global SMPL-X motion sequence for world-grounded whole-body motion capture from videos

 ```python
 smooth_fit_path = "/your/data/root/mesh_recovery/local_motion/Act_cute_and_sitting_at_the_same_time_clip1.json"